-- During WWII, the German port town Pillau had an U-boat training facility.
-Here on April 16, 1945, by artillery fire the Russians sunk an U-78 submarine docked near the pier.
+During WW2 (1939-1945), the German port town Pillau had a U-boat training facility.
+Here on April 16, 1945, by artillery fire, the Russians sunk a U-78 submarine docked near the pier.
 This was the war's only case of a submarine to be sunk by land-based forces.
 As the Soviet army entered East Prussia, over 450,000 citizens from Pillau were evacuated (ferried) to other ports in Germany.
 The town was captured on April 25, 1945.

-- After the war, the town's remaining German inhabitants were expelled.
+After the war, the town's remaining German inhabitants were expelled.
 In 1946, its name was changed from Pillau to Baltiysk.
-In 1952, here was inaugurated a Soviet Navy base.
+In 1952, there was inaugurated a Soviet Navy base.
 As a result, the town was closed for foreigners and accessible by permits only.

-- The city has many restaurants offering traditional East Prussian specialities, as well as seafood dishes, pizzas, sushi.
+The city has many restaurants offering traditional East Prussian specialties, as well as seafood dishes, pizzas, sushi.

 Baltiysk cruise terminal

 Cruise ships to Kaliningrad dock at the Baltiysk port.
 Their passengers are then transported to the city via charter buses.

 - Kaliningrad is served by the Khrabrovo Airport connecting it to other Russian territories, as well as to some European cities.

 - From Baltiysk there is a regular ferry service to St Petersburg Russia, Stockholm Sweden, Copenhagen Denmark, Riga Latvia, and Kiel Germany.